London, United Kingdom

 NYC’s famous financial district is not far from the studio.

-Enjoying the veiw from Manhatta with a cocktail is a ‘must do’ for any visitor to NYC.
+Enjoying the view from Manhatta with a cocktail is a ‘must do’ for any visitor to NYC.

-Another W-B project, The Over/Under Kiosks, are located a 15 minute walk from the studio.
+Another W-B project, The Over/Under Kiosks, is located a 15 minute walk from the studio.

 “The Over/Under Kiosks are pair of 150-square-foot kiosks that serve as both installations and drink stalls for the Riverdeck in New York’s Seaport District.”